Learn the basics of Microsoft Ad Grants with this quick guide.

 • Discounted visitor passes

-• Previews to special events
+• Previews of special events

 • Free parking